Juniper/py-junos-eznc/README.md

 #### Utility Libraries

 An application will often want to perform common fucntions, and again wihtout requiring knowledge of the underlying Junos/XML.
-Examples of these libraries include: filesystem, routing-engine, and config.
-The config library, for example, allows you to do things like "rolllback", "commit check" and "show | compare" to get a diff-patch output of candidate changes.
+The ConfigUtils library, for example, allows you to do things like "rolllback", "commit check" and "show | compare" to get a diff-patch output of candidate changes.

 For a quick intro on using utility libraries, see [here](docs/INTRO_UTILS.md).